Selenium Certification Training

 Now that you are clear with what smoke testing is, let’s get to the next topic of this article, that is sanity testing.

-Smoke Testing is a type of software testing which is conducted after receiving a software build, with minor changes in the code, or functionality.
+Sanity Testing is a type of software testing which is conducted after receiving a software build, with minor changes in the code, or functionality.
 The aim is to make sure that the bugs have been fixed and to confirm that there are no further issues introduced due to the new changes.

 Unlike smoke testing, the objective goal of sanity test is not to verify the core functionalities, instead, it is to verify the correctness and rationality of the software.
 It is usually done near the end of a test cycle, to ascertain if bugs have been fixed and if minor changes to the code are well tolerated.
 Also, to determine whether the most recent fixes have affected any component functionality.
 Sanity tests are often unscripted and can be performed manually, or with the help of automated tools.